tamagusko/spade/team.md

     <a href="https://www.linkedin.com/in/tamagusko/" target="_blank">Tiago Tamagusko (CTO)</a>
 </p>

 PhD candidate in transport systems at the University of Coimbra, Portugal.
 Research applications of artificial intelligence (AI) in transport and mobility of the future.
-Especially interested in machine learning (ML) algorithms, computer vision and intelligent transportation systems (ITS).
+Especially interested in machine learning (ML) algorithms, computer vision, and intelligent transportation systems (ITS).